 - Phone Free Weekend

-Third Step: How can you unwind/unplug for an extended period throughout the year?
+Third Step: Unwind/unplug for an extended period throughout the year

 Lastly, how can you schedule a larger chunk of time where you refocus, tune into your body, and your life vision.
 Each year, Passion City Church in Atlanta take two Sabbath weeks where the staff and church members are encouraged to rest their soul.
 They don’t meet in church for 2 weeks, and then simply take some time to rest.
 For me, this was such a bold statement of their beliefs.
 You may not take two weeks of vacation, but here are a few ideas that I have used in the past to incorporate self-care for a longer period.